yitmeng00/my-tasks-to-do-app/README.md

 This app includes the following features:

-- Add new tasks to your to-do list
+- Add new To-Do to your To-Do List
-- Mark tasks as complete
+- Mark To-Do as Complete
-- Edit task names
+- Edit To-Do Description
-- Delete tasks from your list
+- Delete To-Do from your list
-- Filter tasks by status (all, active, completed)

 ## Technologies Used